 In the beautiful Belgian city Ghent, Thursday is Veggieday.
 Many of this university town’s restaurants serve a vegetarian menu each Thursday and residents are encouraged to enjoy the delectable possibilities that meat-free cooking presents.

 8- Invest In A Reusable Water Bottle

 If you haven’t started using a reusable water bottle, you may be living in an alternative reality.
 Now is the time.
+From wide stainless steel water bottles to tall glass bottles, there are numerous shapes, sizes, and colors that you can get a reusable water bottle in to match your personal style.
 While you’re at it, purchase a few Tupperware-style containers for toting snacks or for packing your kid’s lunch.

 9- Get Involved